Rabb Da Radio 2: Release

 Rabb Da Radio 2 was released worldwide on 29 March 2019 and distributed by OmJee Group and Vehli Janta Films.

 The film was announced by Vehli Janta Films in September 2018.
 The official teaser of the film was released on 10 February 2019 by Vehli Janta Films on YouTube and shows it would continue the prequel's story.
 The first song[Promotional] "Jattan De Munde" from the film sung by Tarsem Jassar and Nimrat Khaira was released on 27 February 2019.
 The official trailer of the film was released by Vehli Janta on 8 March 2019 at YouTube.
 Later, songs "Shokeen", and "Tappe" sung by Jassar, Ranjit Bawa, and Gurlez Akhtar were released.

 Sequel

-Rabb Da Radio 3, a threequel of the film series directed by Sharan Art is set to release in 2024.
+Rabb Da Radio 3, the third installment of the film series, was released on April 3, 2026, and emerged as a commercial hit.